mactul/powermake/documentation.md

 - if `archive_name` is None, the `config.target_name` is concatenated with the prefix `"lib"` so if `config.target_name` is `"XXX"`, the name will be `"libXXX"` and then the extension given by the type of archiver is added.
 - if `archiver_name` is not None, only the extension is added, if you want to use this parameter and you want your lib to be `"libXXX"`, you have to explicitly write `"libXXX"`.

-- If `force` is True, the archive is re-created, even if it's up to date.
+- If `force` is True, the archive is re-created, even if it's up-to-date.
-- If `force` is False, the archive is created only if not up to date.
+- If `force` is False, the archive is created only if not up-to-date.
 - If `force` is None (default), the value of `config.rebuild` is used.

 Returns the path of the static library generated.